killshot13/iron-pacman/README.md

 I will be using HTML, CSS, and JavaScript to create and compile my Pac-Man imitation.
 It is said, after all, that imitation is the highest form of flattery.

-More importantly, I will be using techniques that employ the HTML5 Canvas feature rather than centralizing everything with DOM manipulation.
+More importantly, I will be using techniques that employ DOM manipulation.
+This is in contrast to my inital game attempt,
-That is not to say this game will not employ the DOM at all, but the primary means of rendering with be with Canvas.

 I will primarily use Microsoft Visual Studio and the Google Developer Console to render and debug my code.
 This is one of the largest projects I have ever attempted alone; nonetheless, I anticipate the successful creation of a viable working model of the iconic Pac-Man game.